-1.2 - Direct Burial
+1.2 Direct Burial

-Direct burial is a technique whereby the conduits are placed underground without a concrete envelope as illustrated in Figure 1.2.
+Direct burial is a technique whereby the conduit is placed underground without a concrete envelope as illustrated in Figure 1.2.
 This technique is advantageous anywhere that concrete encased banks are used provided that enough depth is available for a proper installation and that the area is not subjected to repeated digging.
 The advantage of this method is that it completely eliminates the need for concrete, thus saving money and the time needed to make up forms, haul away excavated soil, etc.

-In some instances the direct buried conduit may actually provide a better and safer installation than with concrete encasement.
-Areas subject to a lot of frost heaving or to uneven settlement may cause the concrete envelope to shear apart, thus transmitting to the conduit extremely high shear loads.
+In some instances the direct burial conduit may actually provide a better and safer installation than with concrete encasement.
+Areas subject to a lot of frost heaving or to uneven settlement may cause the concrete envelope to shear apart, thus transmitting extremely high shear loads to the conduit.
 This will eventually lead to failure of the conduit and probably the cables contained within as illustrated in Figure 1.3.
-Unrestrained conduits would have shifted position slightly under these forces and hence remain undamaged due to their mobility.
+Unrestrained conduit would have shifted position slightly under these forces and hence remained undamaged due to its mobility.

-Figure 1.2 Direct Buried Conduit Bank
+Figure 1.2 Direct Burial Conduit Bank